agayonlombardo/pores4thought/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will allow you to generate 2D slices of a SOFC anode, and 3D reconstructions of two types of electrode microstructures: a Lithium-ion cathode and a SOFC anode.

 ### Prerequisites